trusktr/kitchen_sync/README.md

 Synopsis
 --------

-Kitchen_sink provides you with two extensions -- one for Firefox and one for Chrome -- that sync your bookmarks between your browsers by writing to and reading from a file called bookmarks.json in your Dropbox account.
+Kitchen_sync provides you with two extensions -- one for Firefox and one for Chrome -- that sync your bookmarks between your browsers by writing to and reading from a file called bookmarks.json in your Dropbox account.
 For obvious reasons, we won't state what format the file is in.

-**_WARNING:_** Please be careful when using kitchen_sink.
-Kitchen_sink is not quite ready for production.
+**_WARNING:_** Please be careful when using kitchen_sync.
+Kitchen_sync is not quite ready for production.
 Restoring bookmarks from Dropbox completely overwrites what you had in your browser with what's saved in Dropbox.
-As of now, kitchen_sink does not perform a merge.
-For example, you can sync from Chrome to Dropbox then overwrite your Firefox bookmarks, or the other way around. *You may want to __backup your browser's bookmarks__ before trying kitchen_sink.* Consider forking kitchen_sink and implementing merge functionality or fixing any other bugs.
+As of now, kitchen_sync does not perform a merge.
+For example, you can sync from Chrome to Dropbox then overwrite your Firefox bookmarks, or the other way around. *You may want to __backup your browser's bookmarks__ before trying kitchen_sync.* Consider forking kitchen_sync and implementing merge functionality or fixing any other bugs.
 Thanks!

 Getting Started